 - How serious the injury your suffered was.

-- What affect this has had on your health and overall lifestyle.
+- What effect this has had on your health and overall lifestyle.

-There are two types of damages for GP negligence you can typically claim:
+There are two types of damages for GP negligence compensation claims:

 We will provide an estimate of how much your claim may be worth during the early stages of the claims process so you have a clear idea of how much compensation you may be able to secure.